msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 It will then call OhCoconutsGameManager methods that update the observers?

 ## TODO:
-1. Build out the ScoreBoard, implement observer interface (anthony)
+1. Build out the ScoreBoard, implement observer interface DONE
   * We just need to link text boxes to the scoreboard via stamp? coupling, or add getters and setters to controller
   * add the JavaFX elements to the Controller Done?
   * Implement update method